christopher-blackburn/Data-Economy/README.md

 Lastly, the performance file containing the performance metrics is in [performance_file.csv](Data/performance_file.csv).
 There are four columns of data in the file: ``year, nn_score, nn_rank, triplet_score``.
 The ``year`` column is self-explanatory.
 The ``nn_score`` and ``nn_rank`` columns correspond to the nearest neighbor evaluation method discussed above.
 The ``nn_score`` is the bootstrapped performance metric using the nearest neighbor criteria, and the ``nn_rank`` column gives the average position for instances where the ONET category is in the Top 10 nearest neighbors.
 Lastly, the ``triplet_score`` column is the bootstrapped performance metric using the triplet method.

+Each trained model is saved on ``serv570`` in the directory ``prediction/burning_glass/Chris/Word2Vec`` (I know the folder name is misleading, but Doc2Vec is basically Word2Vec with a twist!).
+Unless you feel a stron desire to re-train the models, you can use these files to load the models for yourself.

 ## 2. Task Parsing